LucaDP07/TravelBlog/README.md

 After testing the website I can confirm the project it's responsive in its all pages and works properly on all standard screen sizes.

 The forms are working in each section of the project.
-- The users can add, edit and delete eir own posts.
+- The users can add, edit and delete their own posts.
 - Comments can be added through the comment form.
 To be displayed need to be approved by the owner of the website.